 This course is available full-time or part-time and is open to graduates from all disciplines.
 It attracts students of all ages and cultural backgrounds.
-You can combine online learning with face to face ‘residentials’ in Cambridge and Cornwall.
-Alternatively, you can study the course completely online (choose a distance learning option).

 As an MSc Sustainability student, you'll gain practical experience of addressing sustainability challenges and meet inspirational leaders who are already doing just that.
-You'll also practice using your new sustainability skills in a research context and through a work placement.
+You'll also practice using your new sustainability skills in a research context and through a 200-hour work placement.